-Nearly 400,000 users of a Turkish cryptocurrency exchange, Thodex, have been left unable to access their accounts or withdraw money from the platform after it abruptly ceased operations Wednesday, Bloomberg reports.
+Nearly 400,000 users of a Turkish cryptocurrency exchange, Thodex, have been left unable to access their accounts or withdraw money from the platform after it abruptly ceased operations.

-According to numerous local news outlets, Thodex's CEO Faruk Fatih Özer fled to Thailand from Istanbul Airport on Tuesday afternoon with $2 billion worth of digital assets, further fueling the speculations on the fraud allegations.
+According to numerous local news outlets, Thodex's CEO Faruk Fatih Özer fled to Thailand from Istanbul Airport earlier this year with $2 billion worth of digital assets, further fueling the speculations on the fraud allegations.

-First, the platform, which has been operating since 2017, announced a six-hour maintenance period after transaction problems were reported.
-Then, on Thursday, Thodex made an announcement that it will be closed "for about five working days" due to a sale process.
+First, the platform, which has been operating since 2017, announced a six-hour maintenance period in April 2021 after transaction problems were reported.
+Then Thodex made an announcement that it will be closed "for about five working days" due to a sale process.

 "World-renowned banks and funds, whose names we are going to announce when the agreement process is completed, have been wanting to invest in our company and proposed a partnership for a long time," it wrote.
 "For this process to be completed, transactions need to be halted and the sale process needs to be completed."

 "Services will remain closed for about five working days while the share transfer is completed, but users needn’t worry about their investments."